 Our case: Of course, Slack provides better file search capabilities as well as file sharing capacity.
 At Upsilon, we are the users of a Discord free plan.
 Since the file limit is 8MB in Discord, when it comes to file sharing, we opt for third-party services, like Dropbox.
 That is not always convenient from the point of view of time consumption and file preservation.
 On the other hand, Discord boasts about its unlimited message and file history.
 Every team member can easily access the files that were shared within the app.

 Slack has outstanding capabilities when it comes to integrations.
-You can add calendars, task schedulers, YouTube, email clients, and other native apps, all of which you might require at work.
+There are numerous ways how to use Slack bots, for instance, you can add calendars, implement task schedulers, YouTube, email clients, and other native apps, all of which you might require at work.
 All these applications are available in Slack’s store and come with official support.
 For example, you can use Slack to distribute tasks directly to your colleagues by using the ToDo, an application we have recently developed.
 Using a brand new Slack Block-kit builder, we implemented a ToDo app right in the Home Tab.
-For more details, please visit our blog.

 As Discord is not very popular among businesses, it doesn’t offer plenty of integrations with third-party apps.
 Discord is limited to 10 native integrations and most of them are oriented toward gaming.
 But there is a way of expanding functionality: community-built bots.
 Bots can bring a variety of features to Discord and all of them are available for free download.